-Eitan Naveh is an Associate Professor in the Faculty of Industrial Engineering and Management at the Technion—Israel Institute of Technology.
+Eitan Naveh is a Professor in the Faculty of Industrial Engineering and Management at the Technion—Israel Institute of Technology.

 Eitan’s research focuses on innovation and quality.
 He studies triggers that lead to tension between continuous innovation and quality, and identifies conditions under which organizations can manage and even benefit from this tension.
 Part of his research is the investigation of errors, which are a basic dimension of quality.